 - Credit Suisse AG and its subsidiaries in civil litigations and investigations with respect to alleged manipulation of LIBOR, foreign exchange (FX) rate, ISDAFIX rate and other reference rates during the financial crisis.

-- Bank of America in litigation arising from its role as indenture trustee in the $100 million self-tender of Neff Corporation for certain of its outstanding debt.
+- An investment bank in litigation arising from its role as indenture trustee in the $100 million self-tender of Neff Corporation for certain of its outstanding debt.

 - Won dismissals of several nationwide class actions against Deutsche Bank as issuer and as underwriter, alleging violations of the Securities Exchange Act of 1934 and the Securities Act of 1933.